Intel: Market share

 According to IDC, while Intel enjoyed the biggest market share in both the overall worldwide PC microprocessor market (73.3%) and the mobile PC microprocessor (80.4%) in the second quarter of 2011, the numbers decreased by 1.5% and 1.9% compared to the first quarter of 2011.
+As of 2023, Intel has a 68.4% market share in the x86 market.
+In 2024, Intel was the world's third-largest semiconductor chip manufacturer by revenue.

-Intel's market share decreased significantly in the enthusiast market as of 2019, and they have faced delays for their 10 nm products.
+Intel's market share decreased significantly in the enthusiast market as of 2019, and it faced delays for its 10 nm products.
 According to former Intel CEO Bob Swan, the delay was caused by the company's overly aggressive strategy for moving to its next node.

 Historical market share

 In the 1980s, Intel was among the world's top ten sellers of semiconductors (10th in 1987).
 Along with Microsoft Windows, it was part of the "Wintel" personal computer domination in the 1990s and early 2000s.
+In the 1990s, the company had a 90% market share in the PC microprocessor market.
 In 1992, Intel became the biggest semiconductor chip maker by revenue and held the position until 2018 when Samsung Electronics surpassed it, but Intel returned to its former position the year after.
 Other major semiconductor companies include TSMC, GlobalFoundries, Texas Instruments, ASML, STMicroelectronics, United Microelectronics Corporation (UMC), Micron, SK Hynix, Kioxia, and SMIC.

+Since the 2000s and especially the late 2010s, Intel has faced increasing competition from AMD, which has led to a decline in its dominance and market share in the PC market.